 For more posts on self-injury, check out The Psychology Easel's Self-Injury Section.

 Feel free to follow me on Twitter at @TaraDeliberto and subscribe to this blog in the right sidebar.

 If you engage in self-injury, an excellent resource is S.A.F.E.
 Alternatives, an absolutely wonderful organization devoted to the treatment of self-injury (you can visit their website at http://www.selfinjury.com/).

 Also, a very helpful book on directly treating self-injury is Bodily Harm.
 Select this book in the icon above to purchase.

 The best treatment for cutting is Dialectical Behavior Therapy (DBT).
-Go to www.ABCT.org to find a DBT therapist near you.
+Find a DBT therapist near you.